4.8out of 3,000+ reviews

 There is one major DMV outpost in the city of Charleston, located on Lockwood Boulevard.
 Here, residents can change their address, obtain a driver's license, and complete vehicle registrations.
 The DMV is open from 8:30 AM to 5 PM with special morning and evening hours on weekends.
 You may be able to skip the lines and access what you need via the online portal.

 CARTA, the Charleston Regional Transporation Authority, operates the public transportation system, offering residents and visitors several means of transport around the city.
 CARTA has bus stops around the city on nearly every block, connecting surrounding cities to downtown Charleston.
 And of course, Charleston offers ridesharing services like Uber and Lyft, plus traditional taxis.
 Even with these services available, most Charleston Residents drive cars in and around the city.

-Drawing from their database of over 4 million car insurance shopper applications, the data scientists at Insurify have published various reports on driver behavior and car ownership — including how Charleston drivers measure up to their fellow South Carolina motorists in the rankings above.
+Drawing from an internal database of over 4 million car insurance applications, the research team at Insurify analyzes patterns in car ownership and driver behavior - including how Charleston drivers measure up to their fellow motorists across South Carolina in areas including speeding, DUIs, and more.

 While car accidents are a sadly unavoidable feature of time spent on the road, rates of accidents do vary from city to city and from state to state.
 Charleston drivers rank 7 in the number of car accidents per driver across all cities in South Carolina.

 Exceeding the speed limit can endanger others and leave a permanent stain on your driving record.
 When compared to other cities in South Carolina, Charleston drivers rank 13 in the number of speeding infractions per driver.